-The Vegetarian High-Tea at Fullerton costs S$48 (weekdays) and S$53 (weekends and public holidays) per person for the set including free-flowing coffees, teas and iced or hot chocolate.
+Whether you opt for Vegan or Vegetarian, the Afternoon Tea at Landing Point, Fullerton Bay Hotel costs S$50 (weekdays) and S$55 (weekends and public holidays) per person for the set, including free-flowing coffees, teas and iced or hot chocolate.
 You can also choose to add-on a glass of Moscato or an Artisanal Cocktail at S$10.

 Warming Up with Beverages

 We started out by choosing from a wide selection of beverages, both hot and cold.
-They offer all kinds of coffees and teas with unlimited refills, yes, you can choose more than one!
-I resisted the temptation to go for the Hot Chocolate and opted for the Moroccan Mint – light, flavourful and refreshingly good, while my friend chose the Scarlet Hour – a vibrant decaf blend with notes of mango and passionfruit.
+They offer all kinds of coffees and teas with unlimited refills, and yes, you can choose more than one!
+The Moroccan Mint is light and flavourful, and Lemon Bush is refreshingly good.
+As the afternoon progressed, we also tried the Imperial Oolong & Fullerton Express.
+End the meal with a stellar Cappuccino, vegans can opt for Almond or Soy Milk.